Kevbot3000KB3K/OAP-logseq-Test/pages/Dark knight.md

-- description
+- Description
-	- born from literal darkness, they are empty husks of armor shaped reminiscent to legendary warriors of past who dared to mingle with the abyssal powers.
+	- Born from literal darkness, they are empty husks of armor shaped reminiscent to legendary warriors of past who dared to mingle with the abyssal powers.
-	- they have no weaknesses except for the power of light magic.
+	- They have no weaknesses except for the power of light magic.
-	- melee build but can teleport to wherever level is in shadow.
+	- Melee build but can teleport to wherever level is in shadow.
+	- They are actually visually blind and use mana sensing to detect targets